-Many Americans struggle with not feeling good enough.
+Many Americans struggle with feelings that they are not good enough.
 Our high-powered culture is competitive and encourages us to look outside ourselves for our self-worth.
-Magazines show us the ideal body; movies show us unrealistic love stories; television shows us all of the things we could own, if only we had more money.
-On top of that, many of us carry trauma and internalized limiting beliefs that create fears we may not even be aware of.
+Magazines show us the ideal body, movies show us unrealistic love stories and television shows us all of the things we could own, if only we had more money.
+On top of that, many of us carry trauma and internalized beliefs that create fears we may not even be aware of.

 It’s no wonder so many of us find ourselves asking, “Why am I not good enough?” at some point in our lives.
 But studies have found that basing our self-esteem on external sources, like appearance, academics or the opinions of others, can cause anxiety and even lead to more alcohol use.

-To truly achieve the life you deserve, you have to examine your own internal motivations and determine the deeper reasons you feel like you’re not good enough.
+To truly achieve the life you deserve, you have to examine what drives you and determine the deeper reasons you feel like you’re not good enough.

-You are good enough.
-The truth is that everyone is good enough – the real question you should be asking yourself is, “Why am I not feeling good enough?”
+No matter how you feel, it’s important to know that you are good enough.
+The truth is that everyone is good enough.
+The real question to ask yourself is, “Why am I not feeling good enough?”
 As Tony says, “Things do not have meaning.
 We assign meaning to everything.”
 Examining why you’re assigning this meaning to your feelings will reveal deeper truths about your fears and desires – and set you on a path to feeling good enough, once and for all.

 When you start asking yourself the right questions about why you’re not feeling good enough, you’ll find it’s related to fear and anxiety.
 A Results Coach will help you pinpoint the reason why you’re feeling insecure.
 Most likely, you’re afraid of not reaching your full potential.
 When you put off making progress toward your goals, you start existing in a perpetual state of anxiety.
 This makes you think that obstacles are bigger than they actually are, and causes you to doubt yourself.